If you would like to schedule a visit, please complete our Field Trip Application form.

-- Learning about bees, bugs, and worms
+- Compost and worms

 - Understanding food deserts

-- Investigating ecosystems
+- Investigating the farm ecosystem

 If you would like to schedule a visit, please complete the Field Trip Application form.
 Please note that all youth visitors must have their parent or guardian complete a waiver before they arrive on the farm.